ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Patchy fog and showers and thunderstorms likely before 11am, then a slight chance of showers and thunderstorms between 11am
          and 5pm.
 Mostly cloudy.
 High near 77, with temperatures falling to around 73 in the afternoon.
-North wind 1 to 10 mph.
-Chance of precipitation is 70%.<br></div>
+North northwest wind 2 to 10 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">